SeeSharpSoft/intellij-csv-validator/README.md

 The following separators are currently supported: **,** (Comma), **;** (Semicolon), **:** (Colon), **|** (Pipe) and **&#8633;** (Tab)

-_Default Value Separator_ defines which separator is used as standard for each newly opened CSV file.
+_Default Value Separator_ defines which separator is used as standard for each newly created or opened CSV file.
 The separator character can be changed for each file individually in its editors context menu.

+###### Auto Detect

+The value separator of a newly opened CSV file can be detected automatically based on the number of predefined separator occurrences.

+If _Auto Detect_ is enabled (default), the _Default Value Separator_ setting is only taken into account for newly created files.

-This option has no effect on TSV/PSV files, the separator is pre-defined by their file- and language-type.
+**Note:** This option has no effect on TSV/PSV files, the separator is pre-defined by their file- and language-type.

 ##### Default Escape Character